OpenWaterFoundation/owf-learn-text-editors/mkdocs-project/docs/vim/vim.md

 The free and open source `vim` editor provides both a command-line editor (`vim`) and graphical user interface editor (`gvim`).
-The `vim` editor is often distributed by default with Linux-like operating systems such as Git Bash and provides a way to edit files on remote systems when the graphical user interface cannot be run.
+The `vim` editor is often distributed by default with Linux-like operating systems such as Git Bash and provides a way to edit files on remote systems when a graphical user interface cannot be run.
+`vim` can be very efficient to use for users who are adept at typing by touch given the minimal use of `Ctrl`, `Alt`, etc.

 On Cygwin, the graphical user interface can be started only after setting the `DISPLAY` environment variable to a proper value and running the X Windows Server: